thhaider/thhaider/README.md

-- I’m Haider Shah, a 1st year CSBS Student
+- I’m Haider Shah,
-- I’m currently learning Programming for Problem Solving and these repositories contains all of my codes of C and Python.
+- I’m currently a CSBS student in SRMIST and these repositories contains all of my codes of C Python and Java
 - Email : haiderjeelani2@gmail.com

 <!---